 The novel coronavirus ("COVID-19"), which was declared a global health emergency in January 2020 and a pandemic in March 2020, has caused significant changes in political and economic conditions around the world, including disruptions and volatility in the global capital markets.
 In response, the State of Oklahoma and local municipalities have taken various preventative or protective actions, such as imposing restrictions on business operations and advising or requiring individuals to limit or forgo their time outside of their homes.
-These issues impacted the operations of the College and the Foundation during the year ended June 30, 2020, including instituting remote work requirements for some employees and remote classroom learning for the College's students.
-In April 2020, the College was awarded approximately \$2,201,000 of additional federal funding as part of the CARES Act that is available to help offset the impact that COVID-19 had on the College's operations.
-The College's and the Foundation's management have considered the economic implications of the COVID-19 pandemic in making critical and significant accounting estimates included in the June 30, 2020, financial statements.
+These issues impacted the operations of the College and the Foundation during the year ended June 30, 2020 and 2021, including instituting remote work requirements for some employees and remote classroom learning for the College's students.
+During 2021, the College was awarded approximately \$12,604,000 of additional federal funding as part of the Higher Education Emergency Relief Fund that is available to help offset the impact that COVID-19 had on the College's operations and students' emergency financial aid.
+The College's and the Foundation's management have considered the economic implications of the COVID-19 pandemic in making critical and significant accounting estimates included in the June 30, 2021, financial statements.